zajdasoft/grocery/README.md

 # grocery
 Grocery JS / container for managing application state, designed to be used in modular applications.
-Combining power of redux-like store and messaging system.
+Combining power of flux-like store and messaging system.

 ## About